Department of Chemistry

 CHM 234 An Integrated, Quantitative Introduction to the Natural Sciences II (see ISC 234)

-CHM 235 An Integrated, Quantitative Introduction to the Natural Sciences III (see ISC 235)
+CHM 235 An Integrated, Quantitative Approach to Biochemistry and Neuroscience (see ISC 235)

 CHM 236 An Integrated, Quantitative Introduction to the Natural Sciences IV (see ISC 236)